 Mount Samat was the last bastion of freedom where many lost their lives fighting for independence against the Imperial Japanese Army.
 It was declared as a National Shrine in April 1966.

 The complex also harbors the Colonnade, stretching wide and welcoming visitors from the parking lot.
 The Colonnade houses a war museum.
 The most dominant feature is the colossal white Memorial Cross with the Cross’s arms serving as a viewing gallery.
 Further behind the Colonnade are paths leading to the base of the cross.
 The whole complex offers a panoramic view of Bataan and Corregidor Island.

 Three months after the Battle of Bataan, the Japanese army decided to transfer about 75,000 Filipino and American prisoners of war from Bataan to Camp O’Donnel (now Capas National Shrine) in Capas, Tarlac.
 This was called the Bataan Death March because this long, brutal walk claimed the lives of thousands of Filipino soldiers and hundreds of American soldiers.

-Each kilometer is marked by modest white obelisk stand with illustrated Death March sign and plaques.
+Each kilometer is marked by a modest white obelisk stand with illustrated Death March sign and plaques.
 There are a total of 138 Death March Markers — 97 in Bataan, 33 in Pampanga, and 8 in Tarlac — dotting the roads between Bataan and Tarlac with the one in Mariveles, marking the Kilometer 0.

 These markers are managed by the Filipino-American Memorial Endowment (FAME), a non-stock and non-profit foundation.
 They are also raising funds for the continuous maintenance of these historical markers.